Rodemfr/meteovache_pi/README.md

 ## Acknowledgments

-* Thanks to Pavel Kalian who provided most of the templates and documentation on which this plugin is based.
+* Thanks to @OpenCPN team for providing a comprehensive set of templates and examples to develop plugins